luna-squiggles/blog/_posts/2025-02-16-Ways-of-Seeing-2.md

 ---
 layout: post
 title: "Ways of Seeing: Part 2"
-description: "My synopsis and thoughts on the third essay in John Berger’s Ways of Seeing".
+description: My synopsis and thoughts on the third essay in John Berger’s Ways of Seeing.
-summary: "My synopsis and thoughts on the third essay in John Berger’s Ways of Seeing".
+summary: My synopsis and thoughts on the third essay in John Berger’s Ways of Seeing.
 tags: [essays, books, all posts]
 show_on_homepage: true
 ---